 Also be sure you use only TPMS specific wheels.
-If you do not, the tire pressure monitoring system will not work on that tire.
+If you do not, the tire pressure monitoring system will not work.

 Replacement wheels are available at your dealer.

 Installing improper tires on your vehicle can affect handling and stability.
 This can cause a crash in which you can be seriously hurt or killed.